Effective Date: December 23, 2008

-(3) Clearly defined financial commitments, including a statement that NASA's performance of the Agreement is subject to the availability of appropriated funds and that no provision of the Agreement shall be interpreted to require obligation or payment of funds in violation of the Anti-Deficiency Act, Title 31 U.S.C. º 1341.
+(3) Clearly defined financial commitments, including a statement that NASA's performance of the Agreement is subject to the availability of appropriated funds and that no provision of the Agreement shall be interpreted to require obligation or payment of funds in violation of Title 31 U.S.C.
+1341.

-(4) Resource commitments providing that NASA usage of its facilities, equipment, and personnel shall have priority over the usage planned in the Agreement.
+(4) Resource commitments providing that NASA's usage of its facilities, equipment, and personnel shall have priority over the usage planned in the Agreement.

-(5) Allocation of liability between NASA and the Agreement Partner.
+(5) Allocation of liability between NASA and the partner.

 (6) Allocation of intellectual property rights implicated by or created under the Agreement.